 Couples experiencing fertility issues are faced with many decisions when it comes to the type of treatment that is most suitable for their situation.
-For some couples the choices are limited, depending on the reason for the infertility, their age, or the likelihood of a particular procedure working for them.
+For some couples the choices are limited.
+This may depend on the reason for infertility, their age, or the likelihood of a particular procedure working for them.
 Other couples may be presented with a variety of choices.
+In this article, we’ll look at some of the pros and cons of IVF.

 The Pros of IVF

 There are many benefits of having an IVF procedure.
 The biggest, of course, is having a baby!
 Couples who are unable to conceive naturally are now given a chance to start their family, thanks to IVF treatment.
-IVF is an exacted process which is tailored to a couple’s specific situation, giving them a higher chance of becoming pregnant.
+IVF is an exacted process that is tailored to a couple’s specific situation.
+This gives them a higher chance of becoming pregnant.

 Depending on the type of fertility issue you are dealing with, IVF can increase your chance of a pregnancy, but not in all cases.
 Here are three situations where IVF offers big advantages: